 Healthcare cost trends were applied to retirees receiving less than \$1,200 in annual Premium Assistance.
-As of June 30, 2019, retirees Premium Assistance benefits are not subject to future healthcare cost increases.
+As of June 30, 2020, retirees Premium Assistance benefits are not subject to future healthcare cost increases.
 The annual Premium Assistance reimbursement for qualifying retirees is capped at a maximum of \$1,200.
 The actual number of retirees receiving less than the \$1,200 per year cap is a small percentage of the total population and has a minimal impact on Healthcare Cost Trends as depicted below.

-The following presents PSERS net OPEB liability for June 30, 2019, calculated using current Healthcare cost trends as well as what PSERS net OPEB liability would be if it health cost trends were 1-percentage point lower or 1-percentage point higher than the current rate:
+The following presents PSERS net OPEB liability for June 30, 2020, calculated using current Healthcare cost trends as well as what PSERS net OPEB liability would be if it health cost trends were 1-percentage point lower or 1-percentage point higher than the current rate:

-1% Decrease Healthcare Trends Cost 1% Increase PSERS Net OPEB Liability \$ 1,312,000 \$ 1,312,000 \$ 1,312,000
+1% Decrease ealthcare ends Cost 1% Increase District's proportionate share of the PSERS Net OPEB Liability \$ 1,264,000 \$ 1,264,000 \$ 1,264,000